 The charity seeks to promote the works of British composers by supporting the performance of compositions that have been undeservedly neglected.
+We have so far awarded total grants of almost £10,000.
+Examples of the grants awarded

 By providing grants, the charity focuses on the performance of new works and the subsequent performance of underperformed works, particularly chamber music, by British composers, including Francis Routh.